DavAll22/Skimlit/README.md

 ![image](https://github.com/DavAll22/Skimlit/assets/124359152/22b6d067-afad-4542-9e2d-c7f16cabedf3)

-Entering abstracts into the model results in the sentences being divided into their respective labels and achieves the task set out for the project in replicating the paper's model.
+Entering abstracts into the model using spaCy results in the sentences being divided into their respective labels and achieves the task set out for the project in replicating the paper's model.